rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

-# Consumer Privacy Regulations CCPA and GDPR
+# GDPR and CCPA Compliance for Dummies

 _[Pablo Blanco](https://www.rootstrap.com/blog/author/pabloblancorootstrapcom/)
 is a Full-Stack developer on the Rootstrap team and writes about his experience